shivjidboss/UnmaiZeithi2.0/Docs/Readme.md

 To start up the environment, perform the following tasks:

-a)Open a terminal window. b)Change your working directory to the same directory where you saved the Docker Compose file. c)Run the following command:
+a)Open a terminal window.

+b)Change your working directory to the same directory where you saved the Docker Compose file.

+c)Run the following commands:

 ```bash
 sudo docker-compose up --build